-This grain is also high in fibre and protein, as well as being gluten-free.
-Because of its high fibre content, it can also maintain satiety, or the feeling of fullness, for longer periods of time.
+This grain is also high in fiber and protein, as well as being gluten-free.
+Because of its high fiber content, it can also maintain satiety, or the feeling of fullness, for longer periods of time.
 This is useful in the event of a SHTF because it can lead to the preservation of the food supply.
 Preppers and survivalists should think about including this superfood in their emergency supplies.

 In addition, the grain can be sprouted and planted.
 Quinoa is a relatively simple crop to grow and harvest.
 It is a very hardy plant that can grow in a variety of climates.
 It also produces a large number of seeds per plant, which reduces the amount of growing space required.
-In a SHTF scenario, having a versatile grain that has a long shelf life and can be planted easily will be critical to survival.
+In an SHTF scenario, having a versatile grain that has a long shelf life and can be planted easily will be critical to survival.

 Methods for Keeping Quinoa Fresh

 When storing quinoa, there are four things to keep in mind.
 The pantry, the freezer, the appropriate containers, and an oxygen-free environment are all required.
 All of these factors contribute to keeping quinoa, or almost any food, fresh for a longer period of time.